SpatialCollectiveLtd/Digitization-App-Script/CODE_OF_CONDUCT.md

 4. Reporting violations

-- If you witness or experience a violation of this code of conduct, contact security@spatialcollective.com or the repository maintainers.
+- If you witness or experience a violation of this code of conduct, contact connect@spatialcollective.com or the repository maintainers.

 This policy is intentionally brief.
-For internal enforcement and escalation policies, consult your HR and legal teams.